kolia1985/spark-dynamodb-source/README.md

 ###### Add Records in the stream

-Add record to the table using aws cli on your custom application.
+Add record to the table using aws cli or your custom application.

 #### Example Streaming Job